stuartellis/stuartellis-site-hugo/content/articles/ansible.md

 # How Ansible Works

-First, you set up Ansible and the required configuration files on a _control machine_, which can just be the workstation of an administrator.
+First, set up a copy of Ansible and the required configuration files on a _control machine_, which can just be the workstation of an administrator.

 Ansible runs tasks on either the control machine, or remote systems.
 Tasks are usually defined in _playbooks_.
 The tasks in a playbook are run in order, from the first task to the last.
 Playbooks are YAML files.